engellab/ActivationMattersRNN/README.md

 For convenience, if you want to run the whole analysis pipeline, run `analysis/run_entire_pipeline.py` followed by `plots/plotting_all_embeddings.py`.

 Be advised, the computations take some time.
-Computing the MDS embedding of fixed points, for instance, took about 10 hours on a M3 chip Mac 2024 laptop just for one task.
+Computing the distance matrix for ensuing MDS embedding of fixed points, for instance, took about 10 hours on a M3 chip Mac 2024 laptop just for one task.